 In trying to recruit everyone individually, we see them initially turn down the position for much the same reason that we saw from the pilot.
-People are complacent now that Ultraman has returned and don’t see the need for them to personally get involved.
-They’re too concerned with the details of their own lives at the moment, what is right in front of them.
-So Mirai gets them focused on what they can do in GUYS right now by involving them painting the ship, to allow them a personal stake in the team.
+People are complacent now that Ultraman has returned and don’t see the need to personally get involved.
+Why do they need to play hero when Ultraman can take care of everything?
+They’re too concerned with the details of their own lives at the moment, worrying about what is immediately before them.
+So Mirai tries to focus those characters on what they can do for GUYS right now by involving them with painting one of the jet fighters.
+It provides that initial, personal stake in the team.

-Of course, while everyone is painting, they get a call to defeat a monster, and then the same drive to put themselves on the line to help others comes to the forefront.
+Of course, while everyone is painting, they get a call to defeat a monster, and then the same drive we saw in the pilot to put themselves on the line to help others comes to the forefront.
 Each one of them steps up to contribute to the team, first as volunteers, then real recruits.
-Once they develop that personal attachment, when the reality of becoming a part of the team is apparent and in front of their faces, not a far-off abstraction, they stay on as permanent members.
+Once they develop that personal attachment, the reality of becoming a part of the team is immediately apparent, not a far-off abstraction, and they stay on as permanent members.

-Even though it focuses also on forming the team, I see this as Ryu’s focus episode primarily, as he feels responsible for the continued leadership of GUYS following the sacrifice of his former commanding officer, Captain Serizawa, in the pilot episode.
-By painting the main strike ship of the squad, it shows Ryu how the same spirit that he was entrusted by Serizawa can be more fully realized with a team, than on his own.
+Even though the story focuses on forming the GUYS Japan team, I see this as Ryu’s focus episode primarily, as he feels responsible for the continued leadership of GUYS following the sacrifice of his former commanding officer, Captain Serizawa, in the first episode.
+By working with his new team to paint the main strike ship of the squad, it shows Ryu how the same spirit (symbolized by the flames they depict on the jet fighter) entrusted to him by Serizawa can be more fully realized with a team, than on his own.

 The main support for the team, and a super Ultra-nerd who provides information on the monsters they face.
-Drawing knowledge from the database of GUYS as well as his own compilation of trivia regarding historical Ultraman battles, he provides a lot of the strategic planning for defense against the various threats each week.
+Drawing knowledge from the database of GUYS as well as his own compilation of trivia regarding historical Ultraman battles, he contributes much of the strategic planning for defense against the various threats each week.

-In his focus episode specifically, the show uses his experience to expand more on how the team relates to Ultraman and how they are necessary for him to save the day.
-Mebius can’t save anyone if he can’t trust his team to back him up, and they trust that he’ll be there to defend them when all else fails.
+In his focus episode specifically, the show uses his knowledge to expand more on how the team relates to Ultraman and how their efforts are necessary for him to save the day.
+Mebius can’t protect anyone if he can’t trust his team to back him up, and they trust that he’ll also be there to defend them when all else fails.

-The realization that previous Ultras have died in defense of Earth add a new dimension to Teppai’s admiration of the Ultras, and of Mebius.
-He’s not just a machine or a god, but a living being with a heart and a spirit who directs that vitality to its full value.
-The team may not be able to punch out the monsters directly like Mebius or the other Ultras can, but they are just as important, and none of the Ultras could fight as effectively without the teams.
+The realization that previous Ultras have died in defense of Earth adds a new dimension to Teppai’s admiration of the Ultras, and of Mebius.
+He’s not just a machine or an god, but a living being with a heart and a spirit who directs that vitality to its full value in the protection of other lives.
+The team may not be able to punch out the monsters directly like Mebius or the other Ultras can, but they are just as important, and none of the Ultras could fight as effectively without their supporting teams.

 Similarly, Teppai can’t fight directly with the other GUYS members, but he is just as important as the more front-line members of the squad, like Ryu, George and Marina.

-Following out of that idea, is a focus episode for Konomi, the kindergarten teacher-turned task force operative.
+Following out of that idea is a focus episode for Konomi, the kindergarten teacher-turned task force operative.
 She’s also used to introduce another long-running element of Ultraman shows, the Maquette Monsters.
-Think Pokemon before Pokemon was even conceived, where characters summon friendly monsters to help in fights.
+Think Pokemon before Pokemon was even conceived (since these were introduced to the franchise in Ultraseven), where characters summon friendly monsters to help in fights.

-This episode deals with a theme of perceived weakness or uselessness, with highlighting Konomi’s character, and Miclas, a cute, but underpowered monster that they can summon.
+This focus episode deals with a theme of perceived weakness or uselessness, highlighting Konomi’s character alongside Miclas, a cute, but underpowered monster they can summon to fight against other hostile monsters.
 Konomi initially is the only one who can direct Miclas (thanks to her unfailing motivational spirit as a teacher!) but when put into an actual combat situation, she panics, and Miclas hesitates as a result too.

-Konomi beats herself up hard as a result, blaming herself for Miclas’ failure and the destruction within the city as a result, and feels she can’t live up to peoples’ expectations of her.
+Konomi beats herself up hard as a result, blaming herself for Miclas’ failure and the destruction within the city during the battle, and feels she can’t live up to the expectations of others.

-But really, it’s her own weakness that allows her to empathize with those who are also weak, like the children who look up to her, the rabbits she saved to make them happy in the pilot episode, and Miclas itself.
-She symbolizes the heart that connects and empathizes with those that the team protects.
+But, really, it’s her own weakness that allows her to empathize with those who are also weak, like the children at the school who look up to her, the rabbits she saved to make those children happy in the pilot episode, and now Miclas itself.
+She symbolizes the heart that connects and empathizes with those the team protects.

-As a side note: Miclas also first appeared in Ultraseven, so this show has more than one reference to Seven, both as a namedrop, and a cute visual gag with using Konomi’s glasses the way that Dan Moroboshi used the Ultra Eye to transform into Ultraseven.
+As a side note, Miclas also first appeared in Ultraseven, so this show has more than one reference to the show, both as a namedrop for the titular hero, and a cute visual gag with using Konomi’s glasses the way that Dan Moroboshi used the Ultra Eye to transform.

-The last couple episodes deal with the weakest characters, physically, but these two focus episodes deal with the other fighters of the group.
-George is a former professional soccer player with a phenomenal athletic talent, but as we see, he was troubled when it came to dealing with a team, both on the pitch, and now in GUYS.
-His primary issue is wanting to do things on his own without involving the rest of the team.
-While he is talented enough to take ridiculous risks with his athletic reflexes, he makes everyone else’s job (and his own) harder by not communicating with them, and they wind up mistrusting him when those plans fall through.
+The last couple episodes dealt with the weakest characters, physically, but these two focus episodes deal with the other fighters of the group.
+George is a former professional soccer player with a phenomenal athletic talent, but as we see, he was troubled when it came to working with a team, both on the pitch, and now in GUYS.
+His desire to do everything himself without the support of his team is the primary, driving reason behind this conflict in both contexts.
+While he is talented enough to take ridiculous risks by betting on his athletic reflexes, he makes everyone else’s job (and his own) harder by not communicating with the others, and they wind up mistrusting him when those plans fall through.

-When he’s reminded of the fact that he wants to be a hero, from Marina reminding him of an interview he gave to a sports magazine, he realizes that everyone else on the GUYS team shares the same heroic desire.
+When he’s reminded of his initial desire to be a hero, thanks to Marina referencing an interview he gave to a sports magazine expressing his admiration for Ultraman, he realizes everyone else on the GUYS team shares the same heroic motivation.
 It’s that commonality that allows him to open up to the rest of the team and trust them more fully in the heat of operations.

 When George slips up in a penalty kick challenge against Mirai, botching his last famous Meteor Shot kick, he acknowledges that he’s not perfect, and needs to rely on a team to cover the times when he can’t do everything on his own.

-(Side note: I like the implication that the flame effects on his Meteor Shot aren’t artistic license, and that he actually does kick the ball hard enough to make it spontaneously combust)
+(Side note: I like the implication that the flame effects on his Meteor Shot aren’t artistic license, and that he actually can kick the ball hard enough to make it spontaneously combust)

-With his admission of humility, realizing he needs the rest of the team, like how Mebius relies on them, George can live up to his own potential better than he can alone.
+With his admission of humility, realizing he needs the rest of the team, similar to how Mebius relies on them, George can live up to his own potential better than he can alone.
 In other words, the whole is more than the sum of its parts!
-That idea is the first major theme of these episodes, how the members of the team more effectively use their strengths to assist the weaknesses of others.
+As the GUYS Japan team grows more closely together, and Mebius gains more confidence in his role as a hero to protect Earth, it becomes the strongest major theme in this first arc.
 George, Ryu and Marina fight where Konomi and Teppai can’t, and Konomi and Teppai help support them in the field even though they don’t fight directly.

-As we’ve seen so far, all of the characters on the GUYS Japan team have their own unique strengths.
-A professional motorcross racer, Marina’s skill at first seems very similar to George in that she is athletically gifted, which helps her immensely in the field alongside with him and Ryu.
-But her real talent turns out not only to be her incredibly sensitive hearing, but her attention to detail.
-She feels like it holds her back though, because she spends so much time worrying about her equipment, she can tell when things go wrong and pulls away too quickly, rather than meeting her challenges.
+As we’ve seen so far, all of the characters on the GUYS Japan team have their own unique strengths, but Marina’s skill at first seems very similar to George, considering her background as a professional motocross racer.
+She’s also athletically gifted, which helps her immensely in the field alongside the other main combat operatives of the GUYS crew.
+However, her distinctive talent turns out not only be physical, with her incredibly sensitive hearing, but also relates to her attention to detail.
+She feels like it holds her back though.
+Because she spends so much time worrying about her equipment, she can tell when things start going wrong and pulls away too quickly, rather than meeting her challenges.

-This focus episode deals with her “learning to trust the machine”, but more accurately I think it can be described as focusing on her direct task rather than second-guessing details.
-When she trusts the machine, she’s also trusting the huge team behind GUYS who designed, built, tested and maintained it for her to use.
+This focus episode explicitly frames her character growth as “learning to trust the machine”, but I think it can more accurately be described as focusing on her immediate task rather than second-guessing details.
+When she “trusts the machine”, she’s also trusting the huge team behind GUYS who designed, built, tested and maintained it for her to use.

-Like George, she learns to use her strengths to a greater advantage in cooperation with the team.
+Like George, she learns to use her strengths to a greater advantage in cooperation with the rest of the team.

-In addition to the main GUYS team, there’s several other recurring characters who hang around.
-First of all, there’s Adjutant Toriyama and his assistant, Maru.
+In addition to the main GUYS team, there are several other recurring characters who hang around.
+First, there’s Adjutant Toriyama and his assistant, Maru.
 Both are bumbling comedic relief.
-Initially assigned to GUYS as a cushy retirement position, they find themselves way out of their depth when the department is thrust back into relevance with new monster appearances.
+Initially assigned to GUYS Japan as a cushy retirement position, they find themselves way out of their depth when the department is thrust back into relevance with new monster appearances.

-On the other scale of effective leadership, there’s Captain Sakomizu.
+On the other side of the scale of effective leadership, there’s Captain Sakomizu.
 Even though he’s ostensibly the superior officer for the GUYS crew, he leads by basically letting everyone do what they need to, and being largely hands-off in directing them.

-As I’ve said for these character introductions, the main point of the team is that their strengths and weaknesses complement each other, and it’s when working in cooperation with each other, and Mebius, that they are able to save the day and achieve more than they could alone.
+As I’ve said for these character introductions, the main point made while developing the team is emphasizing how their strengths and weaknesses complement each other.
+It’s when working in cooperation with each other, and Mebius, that they are able to save the day and achieve greater victories than they could alone.
 Captain Sakomizu recognizes that, and allows them to work without micromanaging the team.

 What’s Going to Work?
 TEAMWORK!